Mikewalk28/Milestone-project-3/README.md

 - https://stackoverflow4.com - Used to get advice and tips on how to print from and to google sheets.
 - https://github.com/ - Used for hosting.
 - https://plotly.com - Used for creation of reports.
+- https://elephantsql.com - Used to database link for app
+- https://heroku.com - Used to deploy the app

 ### External resources used